Alec-Echeverria/alec-echeverria/README.md

 <div>
  <p>
-I am a Mechatronic Engineering student with completed courses, with a great interest in software design, Data Science, system modeling & application development.
-Fast learner, hard worker and team player, who is constantly trained in programming languages and multimedia web tools.
+Mechatronic Engineer with interest in software design, Data Science, systems modeling and application development.
+I have strong skills in data analysis, algorithm implementation, and programming in languages ​​such as Python, Java, JavaScript, and SQL, among others.

-Looking for a job opportunity in order to develop my professional skills and gain more experience.
 </p>
 </div>